 They smiled at me as though they had won some sort of contest—a who can see better in the winter light each morning competition.
 I was still young at the time and watching someone be so wrong, so dangerously wrong about something so fundamental really shook me.

 The same thing happens when businesses transform.
-IT departments often look across the sad array of siloes strewn across departments and think, “what a wonderful world it would be if only these siloes became integrated.”
+IT departments often look across the sad array of silos strewn across departments and think, “what a wonderful world it would be if only these silos became integrated.”
+Read the article “If you are NOT planning for hybrid integration, you are already late.”

 Transformation is not about integration.
 It was never about integration, even though an integration platform is necessary to transform.
 Sound contradictory?
 Let’s take a look.
 Read why you need digital transformation for the future.

 Alas, this starts to seem like a semantic detail.
 Consider the KPIs, the success metrics, and how they differ.
-If integration were itself the goal, the KPIs would look like: a number of systems integrated, a number of transactions or the amount of data flowing through the system.
-If business transformation was the goal, the KPIs might be user satisfaction rating, a number of cross-departmental offerings or time to market—pretty different!
+If integration were itself the goal, the KPIs would look like: several systems integrated, a number of transactions, or the amount of data flowing through the system.
+If business transformation was the goal, the KPIs might be user satisfaction rating, a number of cross-departmental offerings or time to market — pretty different!

 A company that thinks that a hybrid integration platform is about how many systems they can integrate is like the driver who thinks morning headlights are to help them see the road.
-It missed the point in a dangerous way and could cause collisions.
+It missed the point dangerously and could cause collisions.
 Read about hybrid integration, don’t miss the point!

 Download the Hybrid Integration Platform Survey of 550 senior IT leaders worldwide.